radial-color-picker/vue-color-picker/docs/guide/getting-started.md

 </template>

 <script>
     import ColorPicker from '@radial-color-picker/vue-color-picker';

     export default {
         components: { ColorPicker },
-    data() {
-        return {
-            color: {
+        setup() {
+            const color = reactive({
                 hue: 50,
                 saturation: 100,
                 luminosity: 50,
-                alpha: 1
+                alpha: 1,
+            });

+            return {
+                color,
+                onInput(hue) {
+                    color.hue = hue;
                 },
             };
         },
-    methods: {
-        onInput(hue) {
-            this.color.hue = hue;
-        },
-    },
     };
 </script>

 <style>
-@import '~@radial-color-picker/vue-color-picker/dist/vue-color-picker.min.css';
+    @import '@radial-color-picker/vue-color-picker/dist/vue-color-picker.min.css';
 </style>
 ```

 Depending on your build tool of choice you may have to setup the appropriate loaders or plugins.
 Checkout the [examples](https://github.com/radial-color-picker/vue-color-picker/tree/master/examples) folder.
-There's an example with Vue CLI 3 and Nuxt.js.
-If you're using `vue-cli` and `poi` you don't have to do anything else - these tools come preconfigured and support CSS/SCSS import out of the box.
+There's an example with Vite and CSS.
+If you're using tools such as Vite, Vue CLI, or Poi you don't have to do anything else - these tools come preconfigured and support CSS import out of the box.

 ## Using the component globally